 Romeo is a Montague, and Juliet a Capulet—“star-crossed lovers” whose families’ long-standing feud has pitted neighbor against neighbor in a mid-20th-century American town.
-Shakespeare’s iconic love story asks the question: What happens when a community fails its young people?
+Shakespeare’s iconic story asks the question: What happens when a community fails its young people?

 Written in Shakespearean verse, there is occasional sexual innuendo.

 Drugs & Alcohol

 Friar Laurence gifts Juliet a potion that puts her in a coma.

 - The play opens with a street scuffle between two great houses.